-Although it can be expensive, many lawns benefit from seeding (or “over-seeding”) each fall.
-New seed can fill in thinned-out areas, create a denser lawn that will discourage weeds and pests, add a newer grass variety with improved disease and insect resistance to an established lawn, or add a better grass variety for the area—for example, fine fescue can be planted in an area with dense shade, where tall fescue and zoysia don’t grow well.
+Although it can be expensive, many lawns benefit from seeding (or “over-seeding”) each year in late summer or early fall.
+New seed can fill in thinned-out areas, create a denser lawn that will discourage weeds and pests, add a newer grass variety with improved disease and insect resistance to an established lawn, or add a better grass variety for the area—for example, fine fescue can be planted in an area with dense shade, where Kentucky bluegrass doesn’t grow as well.

 Some lawn care companies do limited seeding at no cost, but all charge for major jobs.
 If you want to do it yourself, make sure the seed comes into contact with the soil by using a rake to stir up soil underneath the lawn and applying a light topcoat of soil or compost after distributing the seed.
 Some lawn care services follow seeding with aeration.

 Applying fertilizer gives your lawn extra nutrients to improve its health.
 Most lawn care services recommend fertilizing three to six times per year, depending on need.
-But most of the grasses grown in this area benefit most from fall fertilizations, although warm-season grasses like zoysia benefit most from fertilization in late spring and summer.
+But most of the grasses grown in this area benefit most from fall fertilizations.

 There are three basic types of fertilizer: fast-release synthetic, slow-release synthetic, and slow-release natural (organic).